geourv/urv-sdgs-tracker/README.md

 This resolution, a collaboration between the Secretaría de Estado para la Agenda 2030 and the Conferencia de Rectores de las Universidades Españolas, underscores the importance of monitoring and ensuring compliance with sustainability objectives.

--Methods:
+## Methods
 As a result, it becomes essential to develop a systematic method for evaluating the extent to which URV’s academic programs align with the SDGs, ensuring that educational offerings contribute effectively to the broader sustainability strategy.

 With the aim of evaluating the presence of the SDGs in the courses at the Universitat Rovira i Virgili, the following methodology was employed: First, web scraping and text mining techniques were used to extract the contents of the course guides.
 These contents were then translated into English to be analyzed, and finally, a data analysis in R was performed to evaluate the terms related to the SDGs and define their presence in the URV's courses.

--Extracted Data:
+## Extracted Data

 To obtain the content of the courses, it was necessary to extract data from the course guides of the corresponding subjects.
 This was achieved through multiple web scraping processes aimed at accessing the content of the guides.
 Initially, links to the subjects were extracted from the links to the faculties and schools of the URV.
 After accessing these links, detailed information about the courses (both undergraduate and master's) was extracted.
 For example, one of these links would be: https://guiadocent.urv.cat/guido/public/centres/503/ensenyaments/3475/detall, where "503" refers to the code of the faculty or school, in this case, the Faculty of Tourism and Geography, and "3475" to the course, Bachelor's Degree in Geography, Territorial Analysis, and Sustainability.

 Once inside the framework with content and structure of the course, the following data was extracted from each course:

-degree_url: Link to the degree (e.g., https://guiadocent.urv.cat/guido/public/centres/503/ensenyaments/3475/detall)
+- degree_url: Link to the degree (e.g., https://guiadocent.urv.cat/guido/public/centres/503/ensenyaments/3475/detall)
-degree_name: Name of the degree (e.g., "Bachelor's Degree in Geography, Territorial Analysis, and Sustainability")
+- degree_name: Name of the degree (e.g., "Bachelor's Degree in Geography, Territorial Analysis, and Sustainability")
-degree_year: Academic year (e.g., "2018")
+- degree_year: Academic year (e.g., "2018")
-faculty_school_url: Link to the faculty or school (e.g., https://guiadocent.urv.cat/guido/public/centres/503/ensenyaments/gestionar)
+- faculty_school_url: Link to the faculty or school (e.g., https://guiadocent.urv.cat/guido/public/centres/503/ensenyaments/gestionar)
-faculty_school_name: Name of the faculty or school (e.g., "Faculty of Tourism and Geography")
+- faculty_school_name: Name of the faculty or school (e.g., "Faculty of Tourism and Geography")
-course_url: Link to the subject (e.g., https://guiadocent.urv.cat/guido/public/centres/503/ensenyaments/3475/assignatures/115109/guia_docent_docnet)
+- course_url: Link to the subject (e.g., https://guiadocent.urv.cat/guido/public/centres/503/ensenyaments/3475/assignatures/115109/guia_docent_docnet)
-course_code: Subject code (e.g., "115109")
+- course_code: Subject code (e.g., "115109")
-course_name: Name of the subject (e.g., "European Spaces")
+- course_name: Name of the subject (e.g., "European Spaces")
-course_delivery_mode: Modality (e.g., "Face-to-face", "Semi-face-to-face", "Virtual")
+- course_delivery_mode: Modality (e.g., "Face-to-face", "Semi-face-to-face", "Virtual")
-course_period: Period (e.g., "First semester", "Second semester", "Annual")
+- course_period: Period (e.g., "First semester", "Second semester", "Annual")
-course_type: Type of subject (e.g., "Basic F", "Optional", "Mandatory")
+- course_type: Type of subject (e.g., "Basic F", "Optional", "Mandatory")
-credits: Credits (e.g., "4.5", "6")
+- credits: Credits (e.g., "4.5", "6")

--Content Format:
+## App Format

 The information is extracted in two formats: Docnet (93% of the subjects) and Guido (the remaining 7%).
 Docnet is the older and temporary format, as there is currently a transition underway from this format to Guido.
 However, Docnet still exists in many course guides.
 Guido is the new format that should be incorporated into all course guides, although only new or recently revised courses currently use it.